-Disabled members - means a covered member who is disabled, under the regular care of a physician and in receipt of CPP disability benefits.
-Such disabled members are extended health and dental benefits on a self-insured pay basis to a maximum of age 75 or recovery, whichever occurs first.
-Note: LTD benefits cease at age 62.
+Disabled members - Means a covered member who is disabled, under the regular care of a physician and in receipt of CPP disability benefits.
+Such disabled members have extended travel medical emergency, extended health, and dental benefits to a maximum of age 62 or recovery, whichever occurs first as LTD benefits cease at age 62.
+Following age 62, extended health, dental and travel medical emergency benefits can be extended up to age 75, subject to receipt of applicable self-payment as a retired member.